NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/04 - Vault Tokens/01 - Overview of Vault Tokens/4 01 - Overview of Vault Tokens.md

 ## Practical

 - Create a sample user under the userpass method e.g. demouser / password
-- Under “tokens” you can select “do not attach default policy” - typically don’t want it assigned anyways as it offers minimal privileges
+- Under "tokens" you can select "do not attach default policy" - typically don't want it assigned anyways as it offers minimal privileges
     - Can see upon login via `vault login -method=userpass username= password=` that no policy will be assigned
 - Creating a sample policy via Policies → Create:
-    - Under the user the desired policy(ies) can be assigned under “generated token’s policies”
+    - Under the user the desired policy(ies) can be assigned under "generated token's policies"
     - This can then be verified via re-logging in and attempting operations on any secrets specified
 - Note: no policy changes can take effect unless the user with the token logs out and back in so a new token can be generated with the updated mapping.